 Patients/clients and visitors are welcome to use the hospital cafeteria.
 Check the cafeteria doors for operating hours.

 Pastoral care is available at your request.
 Please speak to your nurse if you wish to see someone.
-There is a chapel located on the 1st floor.
+There is a chapel located on the third floor in the C zone.